openemr/openemr/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. info@open-emr.org.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
+This can be done by sending a direct message to "admins" on the community forums found at https://community.open-emr.org/.